- I've heard very positive things about SWOTT from other trackers. To what do you atribute your success?

-- Who should take this class?
+- Who should take these classes?

 - Who qualifies for admission?

-- What is the cost for each class?
+- What is the cost?

 - How do I apply for admission?